-DIGITAL TECHNOLOGY LEVEL 1 Optional

-Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have why things work.
+DIGITAL TECHNOLOGY LEVEL 1 Optional Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have at least one year's experience in the subject at Year 10.
+Course Summary: Level 1 DTE is based around the key concepts of technological practice understanding how and why things work.
 The body of work is created through an ongoing print or animation project which covers the internal achievement standards.
+Assessment: 12 Credits internal and 4 credits external Cost: Printing costs